-- a) Activities identified in the NDC to achieve unconditional mitigation targets are not eligible for authorisation of ITMOs. - b) Activities outside the sectors covered by the NDC are also considered not eligible for international transfer as these would still require corresponding adjustments to the emissions balance covering NDC sectors.
-(Please confirm this statement) - c) Activities mandated by law are not eligible.
-There may be some exceptions where there is evidence of non-implementation and a lack of ability to enforce regulatory mandates. - d) Activities that are already well established and have a source of funding available to them through a public or a private sector source or through an international initiative may/may not be eligible. - Eligible activities must demonstrate their contribution to sustainable development, respect for environmental and social safeguards, alignment with national priorities, and inclusion of gender perspectives and social inclusion. - f) Activities that have generated ITMOs with a vintage year of 2021 or later will be eligible for consideration.
-(Please confirm this statement) - g) Activities which fail to establish additionality are not eligible. - h) Methodologies: Activities need to be aligned with a published methodology which lays out guidance on GHG calculations, determination of baseline(s), monitoring reporting and verification methods for that category of project.
+- a) Activities identified in the NDC to achieve unconditional mitigation targets are not eligible for authorisation of ITMOs. - b) Activities outside the sectors covered by the NDC are not eligible for international transfer, as these would still require corresponding adjustments to the emissions balance covering NDC sectors. - c) Activities mandated by law are not eligible.
+There may be some exceptions where there is evidence of non-implementation and a lack of ability to enforce regulatory mandates. - d) Activities that are already well established and have a source of funding available to them through a public or private sector source or through an international initiative are not eligible. - e) Eligible activities must demonstrate their contribution to sustainable development, improved livelihoods for the host community, respect for environmental and social safeguards (including respect for labour rights), host community inclusion and buy-in, alignment with NDC priorities, and inclusion of gender perspectives and social inclusion. - f) Activities that have generated ITMOs with a vintage year of 2021 or later will be eligible for consideration. - g) Activities which fail to establish additionality are not eligible. - h) Methodologies: Activities need to be aligned with a published methodology which lays out guidance on GHG calculations, determination of baseline(s), monitoring, reporting and verification methods for that category of project.
 In the absence of a methodology, the project owner can first proceed with the development of a new methodology as per the procedures defined by UNFCCC or International Crediting Programs such as Gold Standard, Verra, etc.